-It is recommended that in order to analyze the true differences/changes in scores from year to year, counties should make comparisons at the provider level within the same treatment setting.
+It is recommended that to analyze the true differences/changes in scores from year to year, counties should make comparisons at the provider level within the same treatment setting.

-10. We would like to compare our county's TPS results with statewide results.
+2. We would like to compare our county's TPS results with statewide results.
 Where can we find the statewide results?

 TPS statewide results for each year are included in the DMC-ODS Evaluation Reports the following year.
-For example, the 2017 TPS results are included in the 2018 DMC-ODS Evaluation Report, and the 2018 TPS results are included in the 2019 DMC-ODS Evaluation Report.
-These reports are posted on DHCS DMC-ODS website and UCLA's California DMC-ODS Evaluation website.
-The statewide results for the 2019 survey period are posted on the TPS website.
+For example, the 2020 TPS results are included in the 2021 DMC-ODS Evaluation Report, and the 2021 TPS results are included in the 2022 DMC-ODS Evaluation Report and so on.
+These reports are posted on DMC-ODS website and DMC-ODS Evaluation website.
+The statewide results for each survey period are posted on the TPS website.